 Prior to starting Yottamine Dr. Huang worked for a number of corporations to apply large-scale data mining techniques to key business challenges and operations optimization, targeting digital marketing, text classification, gene microarray analysis, and traffic prediction.
 Before Yottamine Analytics, Dr. Huang was a research scientist at Microsoft and the senior scientist at INRIX where he was specialized in applying his research to commercial applications, in particular large-scale web classification and real-time traffic prediction.

-Tim Negris, SVP Sales and Marketing
+Tim Negris, SVP of Marketing

-Tim is responsible for sales, marketing and strategy at Yottamine.
+Tim is responsible for marketing and strategy at Yottamine.
 In a lengthy career devoted to high performance database and advanced analytics technologies, he has held executive or consultative roles at Sybase, HP, Oracle, Dell, IBM, and a number of startups.
 He is an occasional contributor to a variety of publications and sites focusing on advanced information technologies and their applications, and has created numerous software applications for social media, video streaming, and music education.

 Greg Keane, VP of Sales